luan/ember-formbuilder/README.md

 Ember FormBuilder is a form builder implementation for [Ember.js](http://emberjs.com) and Handlebars.
 It's inspired by the Rails form builders, simple_form and formtastic.

-## *!!!
-WARNING !!!*

-README Driven Development: These features described below are _NOT_ yet implemented.

 ## Installation

 Just download the latest version of the ember-formbuilder.js file and include it *after* ember.js.

 ## Configuration

 Ember FormBuilder comes with (for now) one configuration built in.
 Configurations are made using Embers Mixins.
 The default built-in configuration generates forms according to [Twitter Bootstrap 2.0](http://twitter.github.com/bootstrap/).
 In order to create your own configuration just create an Ember Mixin and then include it into the FormBuilders core: